xou/wikidbserver/README.md

   dbpedia (see "Data input" below).
 - Build using "make".
 Requires boost, libbz2 and a C++11 capable compiler.
 - Launch using `./wikidbserver --labels <labels.bz2> [--links <links.bz2>] [--inlinks]`
+- Tests can be found in the ./test/ subdirectory, run them with `make test`.
+Requires googletest and googlemock.

 ## Command set